qdm12/courses/Programming languages/Lesson-3/readme.md

 ## Lesson 3: Scoping and Ada

 ### Scoping
+- **Scoping**: Rules that determine the visibility of names in a program.
+- **Scope**: The portion of the program where a particular name is visible.
 - **Static scoping**
     - The body of a function is evaluated in the **environment** in which the function is **defined**.